llm-bible/llm-bible.github.io/_publications/wu2024selective.markdown

 bibkey: wu2024selective
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2403.10059"}
-tags: ['Security', 'Training Techniques', 'Efficiency and Optimization', 'Tools', 'RAG', 'Pretraining Methods']
+tags: ['Tools', 'Efficiency and Optimization', 'RAG', 'Security', 'Training Techniques', 'Pretraining Methods']
 ---
 Recent advances in retrieval-augmented generation (RAG) have initiated a new era in repository-level code completion.
 However, the invariable use of